Spring Onion Flatbread Recipe

 Soy and Oil Hot Sauce

-Notes: Also known as scallion/spring onion bread, scallion/spring pancake.
-If not salty enough, add some more after cooking.
+If it’s not salty enough, add some more after cooking.
 Oily food like this does not keep well so try to eat in one sitting, if not, best method of reheating is toasting.

 CHINESE NAME OF THIS DISH